badlychadly/daily-trending-apps-cli-gem/NOTES.md

 ///////////////
 -CLI for daily trending videos

 -shows a list of todays trending videos

 -user chooses which one to learn more about provides details for user provides link for the user

+What is a vid??

+vid has a name
+vid has a url
+vid has a description
+vid has views